ESD-U Logo

 Are you interested in becoming a teacher but aren’t sure if it’s right for you?
-The Paraeducator and Explorers Program (PEP) is designed to give current paraeducators and individuals exploring the teaching profession a glimpse into the ESD-U teacher certificate program while earning clock hours toward the General or Advanced Paraeducator Certificate requirements.
+The Paraeducator and Explorer Program (PEP) is designed to give current paraeducators and individuals exploring the teaching profession a glimpse into the ESD-U teacher certificate program while earning clock hours toward the General or Advanced Paraeducator Certificate requirements.

 Participants in PEP attend ESD-U seminars on important topics for educators, alongside ESD-U teacher candidates working towards certification.
 When PEP is successfully completed, participants may choose to apply for the ESD-U teacher certification program and, if enrolled in ESD-U within three years, the seminar clock hours for PEP will count towards ESD-U seminar requirements.